 Project Funding Status Report.
-This spreadsheet is submitted electronically via e-mail to DBM with the USM Capital Budget transmittal letter on June 30.
-Detailed instructions for completing this report are included in DBM's Capital Budget Instructions forwarded by OCP to institutions annually in May.
+This spreadsheet will be submitted electronically via e-mail to DBM with the USM Capital Budget transmittal letter on June 30, 2020.
+Detailed instructions for completing this report are included in DBM's Capital Budget Instructions forwarded by OCP to institutions annually in April/May.

 PlanMaryland Planning Areas and Overlays.
-This information is submitted electronically via e-mail to DBM with the USM Capital Budget transmittal letter on June 30.
+This information will be submitted electronically via e-mail to DBM with the USM Capital Budget transmittal letter on June 30, 2020.
 Detailed instructions for completing this report are included in DBM's Capital Budget Instructions forwarded by OCP to institutions annually in April/May.